NSLS-II-BMM/linkam-ophyd/problem.rst

-There are, however, a number of shortcomings with this overly simple Ophyd object.
+There are, however, a number of shortcomings with this overly simple approach.

 #.
 The signal that the stage has *reached* its temperature setpoint is
    buried in the bit sequence reported by the ``status`` attribute.
 #.
 Putting a temperature change in a bluesky plan is difficult with
-   this object because you need a way to block plan execution until the temperature is at the set point.
+   this object because it does not provide a way to block plan execution until the temperature is at the set point.
 #.
 In this form, you cannot use the bluesky stub plan ``mv()`` because
    there is no way to signal that the temperature change is done.
 #.
 The attributes ``model``, ``serial``, and so on report information